-Find everything you need to know about writing and formatting your manuscript for Annals of the ESA, Environmental Entomology, Journal of Economic Entomology, Journal of Medical Entomology, and American Entomologist.
+Find everything you need to know about writing and formatting your manuscript for Annals of the ESA, Environmental Entomology, Journal of Economic Entomology, Journal of Insect Science, Journal of Medical Entomology, and American Entomologist.

 Order of Elements

 Order of elements are as follows: title page; Abstract and key words; introduction (no heading); Materials and Methods; Results; and Discussion (or Results and Discussion); Acknowledgments; References Cited; footnotes; tables; figure legends; and figures.

 The introduction should clearly state the basis of your study along with the background of the problem and a statement of purpose.
 The Materials and Methods section should include a clear and concise description of the study design, experimental execution, materials, and method of statistical analysis.
 Results should be clearly differentiated from the interpretation of your findings in the Results section or within the Results and Discussion.
 Cite tables and figures in numerical order as they should appear in the text.
 Include suggestions for direction of future studies, if appropriate.

 The title page should include the name, complete address, phone number, fax number, and e-mail address of corresponding author.

 Include a running head of <65 characters, including author names.
 Example: Smith and Jones: Biological Control of C. capitata (no period).
 For more than two authors, use the senior author's name followed by et al. Example: Smith et al.: Biological Control of C. capitata (no period).